blaix/blaix.github.com/_posts/2010-10-28-gtd-with-evernote.markdown

 **Inbox**: I tell Evernote to put new notes here by default.
 Pro tip: I name it "!nbox" so it shows up first alphabetically.

-**TODO**: When I go through my inbox (daily at least) and I come across a note that I consider a task but don't want to do right now, I tag it (more on that later) and then file it in the TODO notebook.
+**TODO**: When I go through my inbox (daily at least) and I come across a note that I consider a task but I don't want to do it right now, I tag it (more on that later) and then file it in the TODO notebook.

 **Reference**: Anything that's not a task, but still something I want to remember gets tagged and moved to the Reference notebook.
 I use this for